 Prerequisites: None OTM 614 Psychosocial/Behavioral Foundations and InterventionThis course covers psychosocial and cognitive aspects of occupational performance, reviews common behavioral conditions that limit occupational performance, and examine the role of OT with individuals and groups with cognitive and behavioral disorders.
 Students learn theories of OT in mental health and develop skills needed for assessment, intervention and documentation.
 Traditional and evidence-based interventions will be presented.
 Course includes a Level I FW placement in a mental health facility or community setting where students will have the opportunity to observe OT intervention and participate in the OT process with individual or groups with behavioral and/or cognitive impairments.

 - Community Settings

-Once the program has been accredited, Trinity graduates will be eligible to sit for the national certification examination for occupational therapists administered by the National Board for Certification in Occupational Therapy (NBCOT).
-Students must pass this exam in order to practice as an Occupational Therapist, Registered (OTR).
-In addition, most states require licensure in order to practice.
-Note that a felony conviction may affect admission to the program and/or a graduate’s ability to sit for the NBCOT certification examination or to attain state licensure.
+Occupational Therapy students must successfully pass all Level I and Level II fieldwork placements.
+Graduates of the program will be eligible to sit for the national certification examination for the occupational therapists administered by the National Board for Certification in Occupational Therapy (N.B.C.O.T.).
+After successful completion of this exam, the individual will be a Certified Occupational Therapist (O.T.R.).
+In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the N.B.C.O.T.
+Certification Examination.
+Note that a felony conviction may affect a graduate’s ability to sit for the N.B.C.O.T. certification examination or to attain state licensure.